cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 } // namespace core_project
 ```

-And the CMake part of the project is pretty standard too - it declares a new project, chooses build type if the user did not provide one and delegates the target creation to other `CMakeLists.txt` files within the `core_project` and `examples` folders:
+The CMake part of this project is pretty standard too - it declares a new project, chooses build type to be `Release` if the user did not provide one and delegates the target creation to other `CMakeLists.txt` files within the `core_project` and `examples` folders:

 `core_project/CMakeLists.txt`: